Let’s Talk About How Business Travelers are Changing Dynamics of Corporate Travel!

 Who’s to say one cannot mingle business with leisure?
 Not Millennials, at least.
 According to a study by Boston Consulting Group (BCG), by 2020, Millennials will take over half of the global workforce and account for 50% of all business travel expenditure.

 The latest survey reports also advocate that Millennials do not have the same travel habits as Baby Boomers.
 While on their business trips, they tend to use more organizational money as compared to their Gen X colleagues.
 It is no hush-hush that Millennials love to spend on food, room service, transportation, and other leisure activities, especially when they are not footing their bills.

-Therefore, understanding the present day wants, expectations, and lifestyles of the next generation workforce has become central to the organization’s future success.
-So, how exactly are Millennials transforming the business travel?
+Therefore, understanding the present-day business traveler’s needs, expectations, and lifestyles has become central to the organization’s future success.
+So, how exactly are Millennials transforming the business travel industry?